 There are certain items we use daily which are harmless to us but are lethal to pests.
 You can add things like salt, flour, and beer to your plants.

-Well, you now have 26 different methods of deterring pests and disease from your garden.
-Hopefully, this will help you produce a beautiful harvest and gorgeous garden too.
+Well, you now have 26 different methods of deterring pests and diseases from your garden.
+Hopefully, this will help you produce a beautiful harvest and a gorgeous garden too.